Cryptocoders-wtf/assetstore-contract/docs/README.md

 Considering the current situation, we have determined to create a set of technologies and mechanisms, which will <u>make it easier and affordable to store, share and compose vector images on-chain, enabling fully on-chain NFTs with rich graphics</u>.

-We believe that we need to build a **decentralized marketplace** (automated by smart contracts), where creators can generate revenue from their creations while enabling and encouraging various remixes and compositions.
+We believe that we need to build a **decentralized autonomous marketplace** (automated by smart contracts), where creators can generate revenue from their creations while enabling and encouraging remixes and compositions.

 ## Our Approach